department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/birth-defects.md

 ### How do I get these benefits for my child?

 You'll need to apply for benefits for your child.
-When you apply, you’ll need to show that your child’s birth defect was likely caused by your contact with certain chemicals while serving in the military.
+When you apply, you’ll have to show that your contact with certain chemicals while serving in the military likely caused your child’s birth defect.

 We provide financial support at 1 of 3 disability levels.
-Your child's level will depend on how severe his or her disability is.
+Your child's level will depend on how severe the disability is.

 [Apply for benefits](https://www.vets.gov/disability-benefits/apply-for-benefits/).